deve-sh/Eazi/README.md

 channelInOneTab.sendMessage({ action: "logout" });
 ```

-Note: **Messages sent from a channel do not invoke the listeners for the instance that sent the message**
+Note: **Messages sent from a channel do not invoke listeners for the instance that sent the message**

 ### Storage based events channel